vova07/yii2-imperavi-widget/README.md

         'file-upload' => [
             'class' => 'vova07\imperavi\actions\UploadAction',
             'url' => 'http://my-site.com/files/', // Directory URL address, where files are stored.
-            'path' => '@alias/to/my/path' // Or absolute path to directory where files are stored.
+            'path' => '@alias/to/my/path', // Or absolute path to directory where files are stored.
+            'uploadOnlyImage' => false, // For not image-only uploading.
         ],
     ];
 }